aws/aws-sdk-go-v2/content/en/docs/migrating/_index.md

 providing the OAuth 2.0 or OpenID Connect ID token.
 [IdentityTokenFile]({{< apiref "credentials/stscreds#IdentityTokenFile" >}}) is an `IdentityTokenRetriever` that can be used to provide the web identity token from a file located on the application's host file-system.
-An optional set of functions may be provided to mutate the [WebIdentityRoleOptions]({{< apiref "credentials/stscreds#WebIdentityRoleOptions" >}}) to modify other optional settings for the provider.
+You can also provide a set of functions to mutate the [WebIdentityRoleOptions]({{< apiref "credentials/stscreds#WebIdentityRoleOptions" >}}) to modify other optional settings for the provider.